soenke-sp/TreeSeg/README.md

 3. Run the script tool to perform the instance segmentation and generate the shapefile of individual trees.
 *Upon first execution of the tool, automatic installation of the required dependencies will occur.
 This process may take 20 minutes or longer, depending on your internet connection and system performance.*

-### 🔗 Sample Dataset
+## Sample Dataset

 To test or explore the tool with example data, you can download a sample UAV multispectral dataset here:
 [Download Sample Dataset](**INSERT-YOUR-LINK-HERE**)

-This dataset includes RGB, near-infrared (NIR), and red edge (RE) channels compatible with TreeSeg's input requirements.
+This dataset includes:

+- Multispectral UAV imagery (RGB, NIR, RE)
+- Reference shapefiles of individual trees for validation or comparison

 ## Known Issues